 The focus of the book is on the 9 dredge boats that turned over the rivers of the Breckenridge area.
 All but one is connected to Revett.
 The authors share historic photos that show the underpowered Risdon dredge, the unprofitable Bucyrus, and the highly successful Reliance, along with the other dredge boats.
 Revett had a hand in dredge boat mining in the Breckenridge area for decades.

 Bill Fountain is a master at re-photography, the art of finding the location of an historic photo and taking a modern image to match.
 As in Chasing the Dream: Upper Swan River Valley, Fountain shares his extensive collection of current photographs to complement the historic images in the book.
 The Reliance Dredge, Revett’s most successful, ran aground and burned along today’s Wellington Road.
 Fountain shares an image of the remains today, with Revett’s great-granddaughter Derry Revett Wallace MacBride, standing next to it.
 Ben Stanley Revett’s life comes full circle.

 The remains of two of Revett’s dredge boats on public property can be seen today.
 The Bucyrus is located along Tiger Road, and the Reliance is near the offices of the Breckenridge Outdoor Education Center on Wellington Road.
 Breckenridge’s best-preserved dredge mining boat is the one that Revett did not build, the Reiling Dredge, located in French Gulch.

-Take a tour of French Gulch and visit the Reiling Dredge today on your own with a short hike from the nearby trailhead, or with an experienced guide from the Breckenridge Heritage Alliance.
-Learn more about Breckenridge history by visiting a museum, taking a tour, or reading blog articles at the BHA website.
+Take a tour of French Gulch and visit the Reiling Dredge today on your own with a short hike from the nearby trailhead, or with an experienced guide from Breckenridge History.
+Learn more about Breckenridge history by visiting a museum, taking a tour, or reading blog articles at the Breckenridge History website.